Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Introduction

-This has advantages over another common approach to similar tasks that we call the ``formalization-based approach''.
-Leveraging the machine translation ability of LLMs, it converts an informal task representation into a formal, symbolic representation, solves it with a specialized combinatorial solver, and then converts the solution back to the informal, natural language representation for the user.
-Existing work based on this approach includes LLM-based generation of PDDL \citep{McDermott00} for classical planning \citep{xie2020translating,guan2023leveraging,li2024naruto,fine2024leveraging,michael2024llmpddl}, Prover9 input language for theorem proving \citep{olausson2023linc}, or SMT solver input for optimization \citep{hao2024planning}.
+\textbf{Alternative Views.} Another set of approach to similar tasks is what we call ``formalization-based approaches''.
+Leveraging the translation capability of LLMs, it converts an informal task representation into a formal, symbolic representation, solves it with a specialized combinatorial solver, and then converts the solution back to the informal, natural language representation.
+Existing work on this approach includes LLM-based generation of PDDL \citep{McDermott00} for classical planning \citep{xie2020translating,guan2023leveraging,li2024naruto,fine2024leveraging,michael2024llmpddl}, Prover9 theorem proving input \citep{olausson2023linc}, or SMT input \citep{hao2024planning}.
 The issue with this approach is twofold: First, it requires grammar-following capability for a complex target formal language.
-Second, while the downstream solver requires a semantically and logically accurate input, the vagueness and informality in the natural language input often cause LLMs to generate inaccurate and inconsistent translations.
+This could be error-prone and time-consuming, and/or the grammar class (context free/sensitive) of the target language could exceed the scope of constraint-decoding libraries \citep{dong2025xgrammar}.
+Second, the target language limits the scope of the tasks that can be solved.
+For example, an agent that converts the task into PDDL cannot handle a probabilistic, temporal, or partially-observable task.
+VAs, on the other hand, could handle them robustly by applying informal common sense reasoning to atomic operations.
+We see the evidence of this claim in the sorting section.